a4my/my-cheatsheets/javascript-async.md

 👎 Long-running operations block code execution

-• Asynchronous code is executed fter a task that runs in the background finishes.
+• Asynchronous code is executed after a task that runs in the background finishes.
 Async is non-blocking and the execution doesn't wait for an async task to finish its work. ie setTimeout()

 ❗ Callback functions alone and event listeners do NOT make code asynchronous!